isb-cgc/readthedocs/docs/source/sections/ReleaseNotes/WebAppReleaseNotes.rst

 **Known Issues**

 - Analysis Type: Seq peek Formatting is Elongated on occasion
-- If the user shares a Cohort, neither the owner nor the person who was granted access to Cohort will receive a confirmation email when sharing a Cohort.
+- If the user shares a Cohort, neither the owner nor the person who was granted access to the Cohort will receive a confirmation email when sharing a Cohort.
 - CCLE data cannot be plotted when working with workbooks.
 ISB-CGC will resolve this functionality after the GDC formally releases CCLE data.
 - When a user duplicates a Worksheet, then tries to implement the log scale, it will not function properly.
 - The set operation for existing Cohorts complement is behaving exceptionally slow.
 - The mouse-over feature is currently disabled for program TARGET with disease code ALL.
-- When uploading TARGET files using the cohort barcode creation feature from the GDC, you may get an invalid barcodes error message and unable to upload all the barcodes.
+- When uploading TARGET files using the cohort barcode creation feature from the GDC, you may get an invalid barcode error message and unable to upload all the barcodes.
-- On the File Browser page for Diagnostic images there is no GDC file UUID associated to them.
+- On the File Browser page for Diagnostic images, there is no GDC file UUID associated with them.
 - Sharing a workbook with someone else will cause the analysis to reset.
 - Work is underway to rework our cohort creation page to better display images associated with samples.